TobxD/six-ai/README.md

 # Six AI

-This repository applies an adaptation of Alpha Zero to the game Six
+This repository applies an adaptation of Alpha Zero to the game Six.

 ## The Game Six